shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

 >**Note**: Ensure to complete Lab 2 before proceeding with this lab.

-## Task 1 - Enabling the Semantic search (preview) in the Cognitive Search service
+## Task 1 - Enabling the Semantic ranker in the Cognitive Search service

 1. Navigate to **AI-in-a-Day** resource group in the [Azure portal](https://portal.azure.com).